Currency:

 1. Update core, plugins and theme regularly

 Plugin authors don't update them for fun.
-This happens mainly for three reasons:
+This mainly happens for three reasons:

 adding new features (for example, extending a plugin with additional features)